A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 90 and 110 Land Rover Defenders entered service with the British Army in 1985, mostly in General Service and Fitted for Radio variants.
 Specialist types entered service soon after; ambulance, Snatch, V8 GS, Rapier towing and special forces.

-On April 1st 1997, the first Defender XD Wolf (Truck Utility Light High Specification / Truck Utility Medium High Specification) entered service, with the 300TDi engine and a completely new design from the 90/110s.
+On April 1st, 1997, the first Defender XD Wolf (Truck Utility Light High Specification / Truck Utility Medium High Specification) entered service, with the 300TDi engine and an entirely new design from the 90/110s.

 All of them were in service by the end of 1998 (they didn’t mess around then!).